-"Do Human Capital Adjustments Protect Youths from Structural Change?
+"Do Human Capital Adjustments Protect Youths from Structural Change?"

-Under Review | Previously posted as "Human Capital Adjustments and Labor Market Resilience: Evidence from Linked Education and Earnings Data"
+Federal Reserve Bank of Dallas Working Paper No. 2411 | EdWorkingPaper: 24 -1113 | Previously posted as "Human Capital Adjustments and Labor Market Resilience: Evidence from Linked Education and Earnings Data"

 Funding: 2022 AERA Dissertation Grant